With more luck than thought through stormy weather in New Zealand

 Street art.
 A reminder of past times in Collingwood

-Suddenly I heard a child’s voice.Hello, it said.
+Suddenly I heard a child’s voice: Hello.
 I raised my eyes and looked around.
 A small girl was waving at me through a window.
 Naturally, I waved back and returned the greeting.
-‘The place is not that deserted as I thought’.
-I smiled to myself.

 The Collingwood historical cemetery